simscape/Building-Energy-Management-Simscape/README.md

 * Clone the project repository.
 * Open BuildingEnergyManagement.prj to get started with the project.
 * Requires MATLAB&reg; release R2024a or newer.
+* Refer to file BuildingEnergyManagementSimscape.html for project capabilities.

 Copyright 2024 - 2025 The MathWorks, Inc.